San Diego Marijuana Lawyer

 Possession of Marijuana for Personal Use

 Simple possession under Health and Safety Code Section 11357 is considered a misdemeanor offense.
 This charge considers 28.5 grams or less as personal use.
 Possession of concentrated cannabis is the most common marijuana possession charge in San Diego.
 Prosecutors will not typically file if there is less than a gram of marijuana on your person.
 However, they will file charges if there is less than a gram of hash on your person.
 This is because simple possession of hash is considered a wobbler offense that the prosecution has discretion to file as either a misdemeanor or a felony.
 This can be avoided if you qualify for Proposition 47.
 To qualify you must not have any prior serious or violent felony convictions or be a registered sex offender.
 Proposition 47 has changed the sentencing guidelines for possession charges for personal use.
 Basically, offenses that used to be considered wobblers will be reduced to straight misdemeanors.
 Since the passage of Proposition 47 it is unlikely that a charge for possession of concentrated cannabis will be considered a felony.
-Which means that there is always ways to earn a dismissal in your case by completing a diversion program, which is either a PC 1000 program or Prop 36 program.
+Which means that there are always ways to earn a dismissal in your case by completing a diversion program, which is either a PC 1000 program or Prop 36 program.
 If you want more information about diversion programs in San Diego please check out the following link:

 Possession of Marijuana With Intent to Sell